libcell/OrthologyDB/README.md

 # OrthologyDB
- Comparison between gene tree, protein and species tree
+The goal of this project is to explore the consistency between gene tree, protein tree and species tree